-The 2018 Canadian Pupil Transportation Conference scheduled for Niagara Falls, May 13-16, is inviting transportation leaders from across North America for networking, professional development.
+The 2018 Canadian Pupil Transportation Conference that is scheduled for Niagara Falls, May 13-16, is inviting transportation leaders from across North America for networking and professional development.

 “This hilarious duo is guaranteed to get the audience excited for the days ahead,” commented Maureen Cosyn Heath, the chief administrative officer for conference organizer Southwestern Ontario Student Transportation Services.

 Delegates can also select from 11 different professional development sessions on Monday.
 Topics include school environments of the future, and how to thrive under pressure, the latter presented by psychologist Dr. Andrea Dinardo, a TedX Speaker at the University of Windsor.

 Monday night’s CPTC Networking and Happy Hour Event will be held overlooking Niagara Falls at the Table Rock Welcome Centre.